guyswhocode/codemine/_posts/2019-09-19-shuffle-array-javascript.md

 ---
 layout: snippet
 title: Shuffle array elements
 description: Sometimes, you have to spin things up to have fun
+categories: [JS]
 language: js
 highlight: javascript
 ---